pivotal/docs-tap/getting-started.md

 ## Next Steps

-### Exploring more Tanzu apps CLI commands
+### Explore Tanzu Application CLI Commands

-Here are some additional CLI commands for the app that you deployed and debugged earlier in this guide.

-* Add some envars by running:
+To add ENVARS, run the following:

     ```
     tanzu apps workload update tanzu-java-web-app --env foo=bar
     ```

-* Export the current running workload definition, to check into git, or promote to another environment, by running:
+To export the current running workload definition, check into Git, or promote to another environment, run the following:

     ```
     tanzu apps workload get tanzu-java-web-app --export \
      \
     ```

-* Explore the flags available for the workload commands by running:
+To explore available flags for the workload commands, run the following:

     ```
     tanzu apps workload -h